techslateramu/allinone/terraform/day1/1c_rg_st_using_locals/README.md

 ![TechSlate](../../../global/images/ts.png)

-# Terraform Script: Create Azure Resource Group and Storage Account
+# Terraform Script: Create Azure Resource Group and Storage Account using locals

 This Terraform script creates an Azure resource group and storage account.
 The resource group provides a logical container for the storage account and other resources you may create in Azure.
 The storage account provides a durable and highly available location for storing data, such as files, blobs, and queues.

 ## Getting Started

 To use this Terraform script, you'll need to have the following: